-We are now celebrating our 91st year of helping special needs and disadvantaged children.
+We have now entered our 9th decade of helping special needs and disadvantaged children.

 On Valentine’s Day 150 of our supporters, benefactors, fundraisers and volunteer London licensed taxi drivers all made there way to Buckingham Palace for a reception, hosted by HRH The Duchess of Cornwall, to celebrate our rebrand and 90 years of history.

-On Thursday 6 June, we will be holding a fundraiser at the Russell Square cabmen’s shelter to raise money for our 2019 Southend-on-Sea outing, when we take over 250 very excited special needs and disadvantaged children, along with their carers, to the seaside for the day.
+On Thursday 6 June, we held a fundraiser at the Russell Square cabmen’s shelter to raise money for our 2019 Southend-on-Sea outing, when we took over 250 very excited special needs and disadvantaged children, along with their carers, to the seaside for the day.

-If you are a licensed London taxi driver and can volunteer for the day to help us take over 250 very deserving children to Southend for a fun filled day out, please get in touch via our Get Involved page.
+If you are a licensed London taxi driver and would like to volunteer for our outings, then please get in touch via our Get Involved page.

 Whilst we are well known for our trips and outings, our appeals work is the core of the charity.